baobabKoodaa/blog/content/posts/2019-08-15--meddling-cryptographers/index.md

 That's a false equivalence if I've ever seen one.
 A rogue postman will be able to replace a few votes at best.
 MITM attacks on a computerized voting system scale quite differently: the effort to replace a single vote with this attack is roughly the same as the effort to change a lot of votes.
 For example, a large Internet Service Provider (or a rogue employee) that executes this attack would be able to change _all_ of the votes sent via their connections, compared to just a few votes that a postman would be able to change.

-> Should the attack [...] have actually occurred the Commission would have reasonably expected that our verification service would alerted affected voters who would have contacted the Commission.
+> Should the attack [...] have actually occurred the Commission would have reasonably expected that our verification service would have alerted affected voters who would have contacted the Commission.
 Some 1.7% of electors who voted using iVote® also used the verification service and none of them identified any anomalies with their vote.

 More than a year after the election it <a href="http://www.parliament.wa.gov.au/Parliament/commit.nsf/(Evidence+Lookup+by+Com+ID)/805D229860DF8D224825817D0010CDF1/$file/Submission+9+-+University+of+Melbourne.pdf" target="_blank">turned out</a> that this claim was false.
 A staggering 10% of verification attempts had failed to retrieve any vote.
 It is unclear whether the NSWEC was aware of the successful verification rate and lied, or was oblivious to the successful verification rate and lied.